DanMungai1/Learn/README.md

-# The are my learning scripts and processes.
+# These are my learning scripts and processes.
 They are meant for enlightment